 It's a little daunting at first glance.
 But the more your work with the editor the less daunting it will become.

 There are a few things to notice about the editor.
 Firstly, there's an area on the left called Project - VBA Project.
 In the white area are all the object that your project currently has (we'll get into what object are a little later).
-By default, there are three Sheet objects: Sheet1, Sheet2, and Sheet3 (Excel 2013 only has 1 worksheet by default, so you only see Sheet1 in this version).
+By default, there are three Sheet objects: Sheet1, Sheet2, and Sheet3 (Excel 2013 and 2016 only have 1 worksheet by default, so you only see Sheet1 in this version).
 These obviously represent the Excel worksheets.
 The fourth object is called ThisWorkbook and refers to the workbook where all your current macros are.
 There's also individual items for each worksheet.

 One other object not visible above is called the Personal Macro Workbook.
 This workbook will appear as soon as you record a macro.
 The Personal Workbook can be used to store macros that you use quite frequently.
 They will be available whenever you close down Excel and open up a new workbook.
 The other sheet objects are specific to a particular workbook.